samedling/MCSAS/README.md

  * Install by running `git clone https://github.com/samedling/MCSAS.git` to download the entire repository.

  * For future updates, run `git pull origin master` from the MCSAS folder.
+You may also need to manually remove your old fastmath.so file.

 Method 2: